bbauska/TUMx-DWAPNx/README.md

 <p>Good, so, the first thing that we want to look at when we
 open up a Node application is the <b>package.JSON</b> file I talked about.
-This also in my video lectures and there are some nice and mention-worthy things to look at, like the <b>scripts</b> section, the <b>dependencies</b> and the <b>main</b>.
+This also in my lectures and there are some nice and mention-worthy things to look at, like the <b>scripts</b> section, the <b>dependencies</b> and the <b>main</b>.
 The <b>main</b> tells us which is the most important script in our application.
 In this specific case it&apos;s <b>index.js</b>.
 The scripts section tells us how to